Australia and Oceania Ecotourism

 Ecotourism Highlights in Australia

-Australia and Oceania Ecotourism | Fiji
+Australia and Oceania Ecotourism – Fiji

 Eco Activities in Fiji

-- Coral reef snorkeling
+- Coral reef snorkeling,

 Landscape in Fiji

 Fiji’s diverse landscapes offer something for every nature lover.
 Volcanic islands, shaped by ancient volcanic activity, are found mainly in the Viti Levu, Vanua Levu, and Taveuni regions.
 The country’s iconic white-sand beaches are abundant in the Yasawa and Mamanuca island chains, known for their pristine coastlines and crystal-clear lagoons.
 Lush rainforests thrive in Taveuni, the “Garden Island,” and in the Namosi Highlands of Viti Levu.
 Remote coral atolls are in the Lau Group and Rotuma.
-They offer low-lying reef islands ideal for marine exploration and relaxation.
+They offer low-lying reef islands.
+These are ideal for marine exploration and relaxation.

 Flora and Fauna in Fiji

-Fiji’s fauna includes fruit bats, including the critically endangered Fijian Monkey-Faced Flying Fox.
+Fiji’s fauna includes fruit bats, and the critically endangered Fijian Monkey-Faced Flying Fox.
 As well as crested iguanas, sea turtles, reef sharks, and colorful reef fish.
 The Fiji Crested Iguana is particularly notable as a critically endangered endemic species.
 You can also spot endemic birds like the collared lory and Fiji petrel in forested habitats.

 Fiji’s flora includes mangroves, tree ferns, bamboo, tropical orchids, breadfruit, coconut palms, pandanus, and tropical hardwoods.
 Lush rainforests and coastal vegetation support rich biodiversity and traditional Fijian cultural practices.

-Three Ecotourism Highlights in Fiji
+Ecotourism Highlights in Fiji

-- Namosi Highlands – Hike through rainforest and remote villages while learning from Indigenous guides.
+Namosi Highlands – Hike through rainforest and remote villages while learning from Indigenous guides.

-- Great Astrolabe Reef (Kadavu) – One of the world’s largest barrier reefs, ideal for eco-diving which is a form of sustainable tourism that combines scuba diving with a deep commitment to preserving marine ecosystems.
+Great Astrolabe Reef (Kadavu) – One of the world’s largest barrier reefs, ideal for eco-diving which is a form of sustainable tourism that combines scuba diving with a deep commitment to preserving marine ecosystems.
 And, of course, marine life encounters.

-- Bouma National Heritage Park (Taveuni) – Home to waterfalls, rare bird species, and rich Fijian culture.
+Bouma National Heritage Park (Taveuni) – Home to waterfalls, rare bird species, and rich Fijian culture.

 Sustainable Transport in Fiji